2gis/kafka-connect-hdfs-ext/README.md

 # Formats

-Right now we provides two additional formats: `ru.dgis.casino.plain.GzipTextFormat` and `ru.dgis.casino.plain.PlainTextFormat`.

-`PlainTextFormat` is format that saves each message to hdfs as string and separates messages with `\n`.
-`PlainTextFormat` drops key value.
+The project provides an additional HDFS connector format: `ru.dgis.casino.plain.GzipTextFormat`.

-`GzipTextFormat` is the same format as `PlainTextFormat` but also performs compression via `gzip`.
+`GzipTextFormat` writes each record value as `String` separated with `\n` and also performs compression via `GZIPOutputStream`.

 # How to use

-Here it is an example of topic config
+Here is an example of a connector config:
 ```
 connector.class=io.confluent.connect.hdfs.HdfsSinkConnector
 format.class=ru.dgis.casino.plain.GzipTextFormat